Rook placements in $G_2$ and $F_4$ and associated coadjoint orbits: Case

-\textsc{Proof of Theorem~\ref{mtheo:G2}}.
-Using Proposition~\ref{prop:G2_O_D_xi}, it is straightforward to check that each $\lambda\in\nt^*$ belongs to exactly one $\Ou_{D,\xi}$.
+\begin{proof}[Proof of Theorem~\ref{mtheo:G2}] Using Proposition~\ref{prop:G2_O_D_xi}, one can check that each $\lambda\in\nt^*$ belongs to exactly one orbit $\Ou_{D,\xi}$.
 Namely, pick a linear form $\lambda \in \mathfrak{n}^*$.
 Then exactly one of the following cases can occur.

 \begin{itemize} \item $\lambda_{\alpha}=\lambda_{\beta}=\lambda_{\alpha+\beta}=\lambda_{2\alpha+\beta}=\lambda_{3\alpha+\beta}=\lambda_{3\alpha+2\beta}=0$.
 Then $\lambda\in\Ou_{\varnothing,\xi}$.

 \item $\lambda_{\beta}=\lambda_{\alpha+\beta}=\lambda_{2\alpha+\beta}=\lambda_{3\alpha+\beta}=\lambda_{3\alpha+2\beta}=0, \lambda_{\alpha}\neq 0$.
 Then $\lambda\in\Ou_{\{ \alpha \},\xi}$.